Ever wonder how the economy goes ’round? Or how inflation is controlled and recessions are avoided? Or at least attempted to be avoided.

 The prime rate always adjusts based on how the Fed moves the discount rate.
 If the discount rate is increased, the prime rate will follow suit.
 And vice versa.

-The prime rate is the basis for certain home loan programs, including widely issued HELOCs (Home Equity Line of Credit), which many banks offer to homeowners at prime plus “X” amount, prime minus “X” amount, or simply prime plus zero.
+Many banks offer these loans to homeowners at prime plus “X” amount, prime minus “X” amount, or simply prime plus zero.

 The “federal funds rate” is the interest rate banks charge one another for overnight use of excess reserves.
 Put simply, banks can avoid borrowing directly from the Federal Reserve (via the discount window) by borrowing from one another instead.